nicofretti/DataGenFlow/CONTRIBUTING.md

 ### Reproduction Steps
-1. Create a new pipeline with an LLMBlock
+1. Create a new pipeline with a TextGenerator block
 2. Configure the block with a custom system prompt
 3. Save the pipeline
 4. Click "Edit" on the saved pipeline
-5. Click on the LLMBlock
+5. Click on the TextGenerator block
 6. **Bug**: Configuration panel doesn't appear

 ### Expected vs Actual